huashiyiqike/GeoHash_Neo4j/README.md

 This project implement Geohash algorithm based on Neo4j graph database, with a specially designed trie tree structure for fast and efficient retrieval.
 The Geohash implementation is borrowed from [geohash-java] and the project is licensed under LGPL license.
+For commercial usage, contact Dong bin at Linkedin, China(dongbin.cn at gmail.com).

 Install & Config